Moussawi7/pdf-filler/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it are governed by the [PDFFiller Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [example@email.com].
+Please report unacceptable behavior to [moussawidev@gmail.com].

 ## License

-By contributing to PDFFiller, you agree that your contributions will be licensed under the [MIT License](LICENSE).
+By contributing to PDFFiller, you agree that your contributions will be licensed under the [MIT License](LICENSE.md).